 In recent decades, achieving universal health coverage (UHC) has been a major health policy focus globally.[1–3] UHC entitles all people to access healthcare services through publicly organised risk pooling,[4] safeguarding against the risk of catastrophic healthcare expenditures.[5]
 Low- and middle-income countries (LMICs) face particular challenges in achieving UHC due to particularly limited public resources for health care, inefficient allocation, over-reliance on out-of-pocket payments, and often large population size.[5]
 As a result, access to health care and the burden of financial cost in LMICs tends to be worse for the poor, often resulting in forgone care.[6–8]

 Introducing and increasing the coverage of publicly organised and financed health insurance is widely seen as the most promising way of achieving UHC,[9,10] since private insurance is mostly unaffordable for the poor.[11]
-Historically, social health insurance, tax-based insurance, or a mix of the two have been the dominant health insurance models amongst high income countries and some LMICs, including Brazil, Colombia, Costa Rica, Mexico, and Thailand.[12]
+Historically, social health insurance, tax-based insurance, or a mix of the two have been the dominant health insurance models amongst high-income countries and some LMICs, including Brazil, Colombia, Costa Rica, Mexico, and Thailand.[12]
 This is partly influenced by the size of the formal sector economy from which taxes and payroll contributions can be collected.
 In recent decades, community-based health insurance (CBHI) or “mutual health organizations” have become increasingly popular among LMICs, particularly in Sub-Saharan Africa (e.g. Burkina Faso,[13] Senegal[14] and Rwanda[15]) as well as Asia (e.g. China[16] and India[17]).
 CBHI has emerged as an alternative health financing strategy, particularly in cases where the public sector has failed to provide adequate access to health care.[18]

 We searched for existing systematic reviews on health insurance in the Cochrane Database for Systematic Reviews, Medline, Embase, and Econlit.
 Search terms “health insurance”, “low-middle income countries”, and “utilisation” were used alongside methodological search strategy to locate reviews.
 Seven systematic reviews were identified of varying levels of quality, [19–26] with Acharya et al.[27] being the most comprehensive.
 The majority of existing reviews has suggested that publicly-funded health insurance has typically shown a positive impact on access to care, while the picture for financial protection was mixed, and evidence of the impact on health status was very sparse.

 This study reviews systematically the recent fast-growing evidence on the impact of health insurance on health care utilisation, financial protection and health status in LMICs.
-Since the publication of Acharya et al. (which conducted literature searches in July 2010), the empirical evidence on the impact of health insurance has expanded significantly in terms of quantity and quality, with growing use of sophisticated techniques to account for statistical challenges[28] (particularly insurance selection bias).
+Since the publication of Acharya et al. (which conducted literature searches in July 2010), the empirical evidence on the impact of health insurance has expanded significantly in terms of quantity and quality, with the growing use of sophisticated techniques to account for statistical challenges[28] (particularly insurance selection bias).
 This study makes an important contribution towards our understanding of the impact of health insurance in LMICs, taking particular care in appraising the quality of studies.
 We recognise the heterogeneity of insurance schemes implemented in LMICs and therefore do not attempt to generalise findings, but we aim to explore the pattern emerging from various studies and to extract common factors that may affect the effectiveness of health insurance, that should be the focus of future policy and research.
 Furthermore, we explore evidence of moral hazard in insurance membership, an aspect that was not addressed in the Acharya et al review.[27]

 Methods

-This review was planned, conducted, and reported in adherence with PRISMA standards of quality for reporting systematic reviews.[29]
+This review was planned, conducted, and reported in adherence to PRISMA standards of quality for reporting systematic reviews.[29]

 Participants